 Ultralight backpacks are typically between 15 to 25 pounds and don’t exceed 20% of your body weight.

-If your bug out bag is too big (heavy), you will burn more calories and water.
+If your bug-out bag is too big (heavy), you will burn more calories, water, and energy.

 #4 Physical Injury

 An overweight bug-out bag increases the chances of twisting an ankle or tearing an ACL.